ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 ### Mobile computing precautions

-You must acquire any mobile computing device used to hold, process or transmit data belonging to the Department through the Department’s recognised procurement system.
+You must acquire any mobile computing device used to hold, process or transmit data belonging to the Department through the Department's recognised procurement system.

 Do not use any mobile computing device to hold, process or transmit any data at a classification above Official or to connect to any departmental computer system classified above Official without gaining prior approval from your IT Security Officer.
 It is likely that additional controls will be required that will require a minimum of three months to procure and install.